Principles of Inclusive Design: How to Apply Them to Your Digital Spaces

 Perceivable Information

-When delivering information online, it should be perceivable to all user groups, including those with sensory disabilities.
-More simply, necessary information should be clearly and effectively communicated to users, regardless of their abilities.
+When delivering information online, it should be perceivable to all users, including those with sensory disabilities.
+More simply, necessary information should be clearly and effectively communicated to everyone, regardless of their abilities.

-To ensure digital content is perceivable by people with sensory disabilities, you should provide alternative delivery methods.
+Provide alternative delivery methods and formats to ensure digital content is perceivable by people with sensory disabilities.
 For example, whenever you have videos, be sure to include voice-to-text or Braille displays.
 This allows those with visual impairments (e.g., blindness or low vision) to read content.

 Tolerance for Error